If You Recognise These 15 Signs, You’re Definitely Undervalued By People

 You’re putting in the effort, going above and beyond, but your contributions seem to go unnoticed or unappreciated.
 It’s a frustrating feeling, right?
 Well, you’re not alone.
 Many of us find ourselves undervalued at some point in our lives, whether it’s at work, in relationships, or even within our own families.
 Is this happening to you?
 Here’s how you know.

-1. People often interrupt you.
+1. People interrupt you all the time.

 3. You’re always the one making compromises.